SchneeSchmitt/ADB-Android-Optimizer/README.md

 Those scripts can optimize Android from all methods and factors of the ADB possibility.
 Such as disabling logging, accelerating CPU and GPU, rendering tweaks, network optimizations, memory settings, Dalvik virtual machine settings, and **even** the kernel settings can also be optimized with those scripts.

 ## Tweaks List 📑
-- `balanced`: Those are the main tweaks.
+- `Balanced`: Those are the main tweaks.
-- `vulkan`: Privilege rendering using Vulkan.
+- `Vulkan`: Privilege rendering using Vulkan.
 This works if your device supports Vulkan rendering.
-- `qualcomm_only`: Tweaks for Qualcomm SoC devices **ONLY**.
+- `Qualcomm Only`: Tweaks for Qualcomm SoC devices **ONLY**.
-- `compile`: If you don't need to use your phone for now.
+- `Compile`: If you don't need to use your phone for now.
 This one takes around 30 minutes to run.
 I recommend enabling "Keep screen on while charging" in developer options during the running process.
 Your device temperature will also increase during the running process.
-- `extra_boost`: Gives a performance boost to your device but will halve its battery life.
+- `Extra Boost`: Gives a performance boost to your device but will halve its battery life.
-- `power_saving`: Reduces performance but increases battery life.
+- `Power Saving`: Reduces performance but increases battery life.
+- `Lite Power Saving`: Balance the performance and battery drain for daily use.
-- `hardware`: Makes your device become **MUCH FASTER AND WARMER**.
+- `Hardware`: Makes your device become **MUCH FASTER AND WARMER**.

 ## How To Use ❓